Baker College of Owosso

 - Baker College is the largest independent college in Michigan with the most focused approach to education and training available.
 Our mission is to prepare you for meaningful employment.
 We’re proud to have a 97 percent employment rate among our available graduates.
 In addition, all our graduates receive Lifetime Employment Assistance—free and forever.
 With its unique Swiss-chalet-style buildings, Baker College of Owosso may not look like a typical college—and in several important ways, it’s not.
 First of all, our facilities—including our Center for Technical Education—are equipped with the same technologies and systems (including medical labs) that you’ll use in the real world.
 The courses taught here are different too, stressing practical knowledge and hands-on learning, to prepare you as quickly as possible for employment.
 If you’re looking for a different kind of college, you’ll like what you see at Baker College of Owosso.

-- The teacher population of 64 teachers has grown by 166% over five years.
+- The teacher population of 64 teachers has stayed relatively flat over five years.

 |Baker College of Owosso||(MI) Community College Avg.|